AlxBouras/NeuralRandUCB/README.md

 python neuralrandUCB_vs_neuralTS_plot.py
 ```

-## Experiment 2: Performance de NeuralRandUCB compared to other algorithms
+## Experiment 2: NeuralRandUCB's performance compared to other algorithms

 To generate the results: